-Other problems that could happen after these vaccines:
+Problems that could happen after any injected vaccine:

 - People sometimes faint after a medical procedure, including vaccination.
-Sitting or lying down for about 15 minutes can help prevent fainting and injuries caused by a fall.
-Tell your provider if you feel dizzy, or have vision changes or ringing in the ears. - Some people get shoulder pain that can be more severe and longer-lasting than the more routine soreness that can follow injections.
+Sitting or lying down for about 15 minutes can help prevent fainting, and injuries caused by a fall.
+Tell your doctor if you feel dizzy or lightheaded, or have vision changes. - Some people get severe pain in the shoulder and have difficulty moving the arm where a shot was given.
 This happens very rarely. - Any medication can cause a severe allergic reaction.
 Such reactions from a vaccine are very rare, estimated at about 1 in a million doses, and would happen within a few minutes to a few hours after the vaccination.